mpcarl-ibm/crs-docs/index.md

 ### About this documentation

-This documentation is for anyone interested in learning about how to use IBM COS Cross Region to manage unstructured data I/O in their applications.
-For more detailed documentation about the other two object storage services, please visit the links found under **Documentation** in the header of this site.
+This documentation is for anyone interested in learning about how to use IBM COS to manage unstructured data IO in their cloud applications, to store large files for machine learning and data analysis, or simply as a tool for backup and other IT services.
+For more detailed documentation about the other OpenStack Swift based IBM object storage services, please visit the links found under **Documentation** in the header of this site.

+The code examples throughout assume a basic comfortability with a Linux-like shell interface (such as the [OSX Terminal](http://www.imore.com/how-use-terminal-mac-when-you-have-no-idea-where-start) or the [Windows 10 WSL](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
+For more information on getting started with a Bash shell, visit [this primer on shell programming fundamentals](https://www.ibm.com/developerworks/library/l-bash/).
+Any example code is intended merely as an educational demonstration and is in no way intended to serve as a template or boilerplate for production code.

 Please contact `nicholas.lange@ibm.com` with questions or suggestions about the documentation itself.